ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 | Ar40      | $1.83 \times 10^{-5}$   | $0.0$                                 |
 | Ar        | $1.909 \times 10^{-5}$  | $1.7956 \times 10^{-10}$              |

-These isotopes all have zero spin nuclei which lead to zero
+These isotopes are all zero spin nuclei which lead to zero
 $b_{\mathrm{inc}}^2$ values.
 Unlike the hydrogen atoms, there will be no contribution to the incoherent scattering from spin incoherence.
 The $b_{\mathrm{inc}}^2$ for the Ar atom type arises from isotopic incoherence.
 The natural abundances